Ana-Ramirez/SWEN222-Group-Project/ReadMe.txt

 the near future.

 For save/load:
 The Save/Load package is responsibe for saving and loading game objects.
-There is a small conditional statemant checking for an instance of TestClass which is used for testing as the Game object is no where near finished.
+There is a small conditional statemantchecking for an instance of TestClass which is used for testing as the Game object is no where near finished.
+The one tests passes